ohler55/wabur/examples/sample/README.md

 ```

-Keep the connection alive it were the same browsers performing multiple fetchs.
+Keep the connection alive as if it were the same browsers performing multiple fetchs.
 ```
 > hose -t 2 -c 20 -p json/000000000000000b 127.0.0.1:6363 -k
 127.0.0.1:6363 processed 347951 requests in 1.000 seconds for a rate of 347951 GETS/sec.